oanguenot/Lift/README.md

-# OpenTouch Meetings Manager (OTCMeetings): Schedule your Meetings
+# OpenTouch Meeting Manager (OTCMeeting): Schedule your Meetings

 # Description

-Download this extension from the Chrome store
-Use your OpenTouch credentials
+OpenTouch Meeting Manager (OTCMeeting) is a Chrome Application for scheduling Meetings for the Alcatel-Lucent Enterprise OpenTouch server.

 ## TODO